-Oral contact with infected dog feces, particularly in the course of playful and close contact between children and dogs, or through contaminated food or water.
+Oral contact with contaminated dog feces, particularly in the course of playful and close contact between children and dogs, or through contaminated food or water.

-Echinococcus granulosus is prevalent in broad regions of Eurasia, several South American countries, and Africa.
-E. multilocularis is endemic in the central part of Europe, parts of the Near East, Russia, the Central Asian Republics, China, northern Japan, and Alaska.
+Echinococcus granulosus is prevalent in broad regions of Eurasia, several South American countries, North and Central America, and Africa.
+Foci of transmission are found in many other countries.
+E. multilocularis is endemic in the central part of Europe, parts of the Near East, Russia, the Central Asian Republics, China, northern Japan, northwestern Canada, and Alaska.
+In nonendemic countries, E. granulosus is typically seen among immigrants or refugees coming from endemic countries.
 E. vogeli is indigenous to the humid tropical forests in central and northern South America.
 A small number of polycystic echinococcosis cases in these areas are caused by E. oligarthrus.

 Cystic Echinococcosis or Cystic Hydatid Disease

 In humans, hydatid cysts of E. granulosus are slowly enlarging masses comparable to benign neoplasms; most human infections remain asymptomatic.
 Clinical manifestations are determined by the site, size, and condition of the cysts.
 Hydatid cysts in the liver and the lungs together account for 90% of affected localizations.